Blueion76/FCAUconnect-HA/README.md

 - PIN is only needed if you want to send commands to your car.
 Its the same PIN used by the official app or website.
 - Use DEBUG carefully.
 It will dump many informations to the log including session tokens and sensitive informations.
 - Automatic refresh of location and battery level may drain your battery a bit more.
 The car have to wakeup some parts, read new values and sent them back.
 This will get executed every "Refresh interval" and at every command even if your car is not at home. __Recommendation:__  Use a Home Assistant automation instead.
-I have setup an automation that if the odometer has gone up the Wagoneer will update it's location/battery status.
+I have setup an automation that if the odometer has gone up the car will update it's location/battery status.
-- Mqtt override can be used if you want to utilize an external mqtt broker. __You do not need this if you are using the official home assistant mqtt addon.__
+- Mqtt override can be used if you want to utilize an external mqtt broker. __You do not need this if you are using the official Home Assistant mqtt addon.__

 <img src="https://raw.githubusercontent.com/Blueion76/FCAUconnect-HA/refs/heads/master/options.png" width="700px">